Jerry Howarth: Early career

 Born in York, Pennsylvania, and raised in San Francisco, California, Howarth grew up an avid sports fan.
 He graduated with a degree in Economics from the University of Santa Clara in 1968, then served two years as an officer in the U.S. Army.
 He launched his career as a sportscaster in 1974 by calling play-by-play action for AAA baseball's Tacoma Twins of the Pacific Coast League, as well as basketball and football for the University of Puget Sound in Tacoma, Washington.

 In 1976, Howarth became the play-by-play voice of the Salt Lake City Gulls, also of the Pacific Coast League.
 Howarth was then hired as the Assistant General Manager and performed double duty as play-by-play man for the Utah Pros of the short-lived Western Basketball Association.
 Howarth was then hired as Group Sales Director by the NBA's Utah Jazz before joining KWMS radio in Salt Lake as the station's sports talk show host.

 Toronto Blue Jays

+The Tom and Jerry era

-In 1981, Howarth split his time between his radio duties in Salt Lake and his new career in Toronto where he worked part of the 1981 Blue Jays season as a commentator.
-In 1982, he joined Tom Cheek as full-time play-by-play partner.
+In 1981, Howarth split his time between his radio duties in Salt Lake and his new career in Toronto.
+He worked part of the 1981 Blue Jays season as a commentator along with Early Wynn for CJCL, part of the Hewpax Sports Network that owned the Jays’ radio rights at the time.
+Starting in the 1982 season, he replaced Wynn and joined Tom Cheek as his full-time play-by-play partner.
 For the next 23 years, "Tom and Jerry" would be the radio voices of the Blue Jays.
 Their partnership covered the rise of the Blue Jays through the 1980s, culminating with back to back World Series Championships in 1992 and 1993.

+On June 3, 2004, Cheek missed calling a Blue Jays game for the first time in 27 years, because his father died.
+He returned to the booth a week later only to miss more games when he was hospitalized and had a brain tumour removed.
+He was diagnosed with brain cancer, but continued to broadcast with Howarth during home games, taking a few innings off to rest during these games.
+Cheek's health continued to deteriorate, eventually forcing him to discontinue his broadcasting career after the end of the 2004 Toronto Blue Jays season.
+Cheek died on 9 October 2005.